Finding International or Overseas Volunteer Opportunities

-Volunteers for Prosperity The mission of Volunteers for Prosperity is to encourage international voluntary service by highly skilled American professionals supporting the global health and prosperity goals of the U.S. Government.
+The mission of Volunteers for Prosperity is to encourage international voluntary service by highly skilled American professionals supporting the global health and prosperity goals of the U.S. Government.

-Volunteers in Asia:
+Volunteers in Asia

 VIA is a private, non-profit, non-sectarian organization dedicated to increased understanding between the United States and Asia.
 Since 1963, they have provided young Americans with an opportunity to work and live within an Asia culture while meeting the needs of Asian host institutions.
 VIA's Asian Exchange Programs offer a wide range of short-term, international study programs between the U.S. and Asia and among various Asian nations.
 They have various projects in Indonesia, Laos, Vietnam and China.